KozakHou/KozakHou.github.io/_projects/6_project.md

 <br>

 ### Acknowledgements
-We would like to thank the Moldex3D R&F team for providing the dataset and the Moldex3D software for the simulation.
+We would like to thank the Moldex3D R&D team for providing the dataset and the Moldex3D software for the simulation.
 Also, we would like to thank [National Center for High Perforamnce Computing](https://www.nchc.org.tw/) and [TWCC](https://www.twcc.ai/) for providing the computing resources for this project.

 <br>